-Tapering is the practise of reducing your training load in the days or weeks before an important event.
+Tapering is the practise of reducing your training load in the days or weeks before an important cycling, running or triathlon event.
 It sounds simple, but the nature that tapering takes depends on what kind of sport you’re training for, what level of athlete you are and how important the event is to you.

-Vitfor Performance Director and CEO, Craig Stevenson, says “tapering needs to be much more personalised than most people assume and it can take some time to find exactly what kind of tapering works for you.
+Vitfor Performance Director, Craig Stevenson, says “tapering needs to be much more personalised than most people assume and it can take some time to find exactly what kind of tapering works for you.
 There needs to be the right balance between recuperating from any training fatigue you may have built up whilst ensuring that you don’t lose your fitness ahead of the big event.”

 Is tapering something I should be considering?

 Tapering is an essential element of your training plan and all top athletes will incorporate the very best scientific approach to ensuring that their period of tapering is optimised for their style of event.

 Significant studies on tapering indicate that optimal levels of muscle glycogen, enzymes, antioxidants, and hormones, which are significantly depleted by intense endurance training, are achieved during a taper.